bradleyboehmke/completejourney/README.md

 ## Overview

-An R data package of the Complete Journey Study provided by [84.51](http://www.8451.com).
+An R data package that provides access to data in the Complete Journey Study provided by [84.51](http://www.8451.com).
 The data represents grocery store shopping transactions over one year from a group of 2,469 households who are frequent shoppers at a retailer.
 It contains all of each household’s purchases, not just those from a limited number of categories.
 For certain households, demographic information as well as direct marketing contact history are included.
-The package comes with the following
-datasets:
+The data sets provided by `completejourney::get_data()` include:

   - `transactions`: products purchased by households
   - `products`: product metadata (brand, description, etc.)